breatheco-de/content/src/content/lesson/what-is-css-learn-css.md

 ---
-title: "Now it's Time to Learn CSS and Know What is CSS Meant for !"
+title: "Now it's Time to Learn CSS and Know What is CSS Meant for!"
 subtitle: "As you may have noticed, HTML allows you to create only basic websites.

 Nobody wants to see a white website with some horrible text on it.